 translation, respectively.
 He has held editorial positions on several IEEE Journals, and has served in the organizing committee/program committe of major speech and language

 processing conferences.
+He serves as an area chair for NAACL 2015.
+He is an member of the IEEE SLTC for the term of 2015-2017.
 He is a senior member of IEEE and a member of ACL.

 Amittai Axelrod, EE Dept., Domain Adaptation for Machine Translation.

 Bin Zhang, EE Dept., 2012.
 Statistical query relaxation models

 Domain adaptation for MT

 Mei Yang, EE Dept., 2007.
 System combination for machine translation

 Xin Lei, EE Dept., 2005.
 Feature adaptation for speech recognition